 data _null_; set sashelp.class nobs=obs; call symputx('nobs', obs); run; %put &nobs.;

-NOBS is a SAS automatic variable which contains the number of rows in a dataset and NOBS = obs holds the count of records in the variable obs.
+NOBS is a SAS automatic variable that contains the number of rows in a dataset and NOBS = obs holds the count of records in the variable obs.

-CALL SYMPUTX is a DATA Step call routines that assign a value produced in a DATA step to a macro variable.
+CALL SYMPUTX is a DATA Step call routine that assigns a value produced in a DATA step to a macro variable.